patagonaa/prometheus-mikrotik-swos-exporter/README.md

 These are fetched directly from the internal API of the Web interface.
 These might change in the future but it works for now.

 ## Example using docker:
-(also using [mndp autodiscovery](https://github.com/patagonaa/prometheus-mndp-autodiscovery) to find all available MikroTik Devices)
+(also using [mndp autodiscovery](https://github.com/patagonaa/prometheus-mndp-autodiscovery) to find all available MikroTik devices in the network)
 ### docker-compose.yml
 ```yaml
 version: "3"